 How to Apply With Arise.com

 The first step to applying at Arise is to complete a quick assessment.
-This helps Arise looks at your skills and match you with potential employers.
+This helps Arise look at your skills and match you with potential employers.
 You will also have to look over their contract and make sure you are comfortable with the terms of using Arise as a consultant to help you find employers.

 Next, you will have a background check.
 As long as it is approved, you can move towards the certification program.
 Arise allows you to spend seven days on the program.
 Then you will have to be prepared with an incorporated business and all equipment in place before you are matched with employers.

 Arise is great for busy parents.
 They offer flexible scheduling and only require you to work a minimum of 15 hours per week.
 Various clients have needs for customer service on all shifts and all days.
 You can choose the ones that will suit your schedule the best.
 That’s the beauty of Arise.
 You fit work in around your family, rather than the other way around!
 Be sure to have some kind of dedicated space or home office for working.

 Who Can Work for Arise?